ronen-agranat/minima/_posts/2021-01-09-three-levers.md

 ## Conclusion

-There are three easy levers you can pull when your project is falling behind, in order to get it back on track: scope, resources and time.
-A good action plan will cover all three, delivering with high confidence a minimum-viable product at the end, that satisfies the customers' critical needs.
+There are three easy levers to pull when your project is falling behind: scope, resources and time.
+Drawing these as a triangle will help you remember them.
+A good action plan will cover all three.